elizperezsilva/Python-Challenge/README.md

 - The winner of the election based on popular vote

 ## Code Source
-- Class examples and solutions
+- Class examples and solutions (graduation function, comprehensions, zipper, write, variables)
 - Further reading and links module